Who is Philadelphia mass shooting suspect Kimbrady Carriker?

 Wamah was found dead in his home of a gunshot wound, rather than at the scene of the street shooting.
 Police believe he was the first victim killed.

-In addition to the dead, two children, ages 2 and 13, were wounded by gunfire, and have been hospitalised but are in stable condition.
+In addition to the dead, two children, ages two and 13, were wounded by gunfire and have been hospitalised but are in stable condition.
 In total, seven people were shot during the incident.

 One of the children shot was a twin who was riding in a car with their mother when the shooting occurred.
 The child’s sibling and a 33-year-old woman were also injured by shattered glass, according to police.